EnviroCentre/monitoring-module/docs/source/import_lab_data.rst

 When the configuration has been set up, the data can be imported as follows:

  1. Open the :file:`Monitoring data.dss` file in HEC-DSSVue.
- 2. Select menu item :menuselection:`Scripts --> Import field data` or alternatively click on :menuselection:`Import field data` on the toolbar.
+ 2. Select menu item :menuselection:`Scripts --> Import lab data` or alternatively click on :menuselection:`Import lab data` on the toolbar.

 When successfully completed, a message is displayed how many records have been imported and the catalogue is refreshed.